What Type of Business is an LLC? | All You Need to Know

 LLC Structure

-According to the U.S. Small Business Administration, an LLC can be set up so that the owners are personally liable for the debts and obligations of the business, or it can be structured so that the owners have limited personal liability [2].
+According to the U.S. Small Business Administration, an LLC can be set up so that owners carry personal liability for business debts — or structured so that personal liability is limited [2].
+That's a wider range of options than most business structures give you.

 1. LLC as a Sole Proprietorship